 Remember also that trigger points which are often present in fibromyalgia can occur around the face and eyes.
 Vision can also be affected by migraine headaches.
 If like me, you have endured chronic migraine since a younger age, you know just how debilitating migraine can be.

 When you don’t know what is causing a condition, it’s difficult to treat it successfully.
-You need to always rule out the possibility of another condition all together causing any vision related issues.
+You need to always rule out the possibility of another condition altogether causing any vision-related issues.

 How about some simple eye exercises?

 Try these and see if you notice a difference when done consistently.

 1. Hold both palms over your closed eyes.
 Secure them gently around the orbital bone.
 Allow your eyes to completely relax in darkness for about one minute.

 2. Then, take one hand away and use only one eye to look around, look up, look down, and to the side, and then focus on something straight ahead for about 15 seconds, then cover and do the other eye.

 3. With eyes open, stretch one arm out all the way and focus on one finger, then focus on that one finger as you bring it in a couple of inches towards the face.
 Extend back out slowly.
 2- 3 times each eye and arm.

 NOTE: do some slow relaxed breathing at the same time … feels good!!

 Living with Fibromyalgia and Vision Problems with Pain